Slovak Democratic and Christian Union – Democratic Party

-The Slovak Democratic and Christian Union – Democratic Party (Slovenská demokratická a kresťanská únia – Demokratická strana, SDKÚ-DS) is a liberal-conservative, Christian-democratic political party in Slovakia.
-The SDKÚ-DS was a member of the Centrist Democrat International and was a member of the European People's Party until 2018, when it was expelled due to inactivity.
+The Slovak Democratic and Christian Union – Democratic Party (Slovenská demokratická a kresťanská únia – Demokratická strana, SDKÚ–DS), known as the Slovak Democratic and Christian Union (Slovenská demokratická a kresťanská únia, SDKÚ) until 2006, is a liberal-conservative and Christian-democratic political party in Slovakia founded in 2000.
+Legally a new political entity, it emerged from the dissolution of the Slovak Democratic Coalition.
+It was led by Mikuláš Dzurinda from 2000 to 2012.

-For 10 years, SDKÚ was a major centre-right political force in Slovakia.
-During their rule, Slovakia became member of the European Union and NATO, as well as put through economic reforms leading to the 00's economic boom.
-The party lost its significance in the 2012 parliamentary election, when it received only 6% of the popular vote.
-In the 2016 election, it lost the rest of its MPs and received only 0.26% of the vote.
-The party ran again in the 2023 election, receiving only 0,03% of votes.
+It was a major political party in Slovakia and the most popular centre-right party in the country following its independence in 1993.
+The party led two non-consecutive governments, from 2002 to 2006 and from 2010 to 2012.
+Under SDKÚ, Slovakia acceded to the European Union and NATO and underwent a period of democratic consolidation.
+The party carried out a neoliberal restructuring of the country's economy, which led to significant gross domestic product growth.
+At the same time, its tenure was marked by corruption allegations, persistent political instability within the government, and significant social tensions.

+Legally still active, the party lost all representation in the European Parliament in 2015 and in the national legislature in 2016, and has remained unrepresented since.
+It was affiliated with the European People's Party and the Centrist Democrat International.

 History

 Foundation

 In 1998, SDK was created as coalition of five small centre-right and centre-left parties intending to contest the Slovak parliamentary elections that year.
 The initial agreement was to form a party with 150 members and dissolve it after elections in 1998.
 After successful 1998 elections, SDK formed government with KDH, SDĽ and SMK-MKP.
 This initial agreement was not successful, and Prime Minister Mikuláš Dzurinda (KDH) announced formation of new party - Slovak Democratic and Christian Union (SDKÚ).
 Some SDK members joined the new party while others returned to their original parties.
 The new party was registered on 18 February 2000.
 On 18 November Constitution congress elected Mikuláš Dzurinda as chairman, vice chairmen being Edvard Kukan, Zuzana Martináková, Milan Kňažko and Ľubomír Harach.
 Gabriel Palacka became responsible for finances.